Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3RoamerRNG.md

 Once you have your target Initial Seed, it's time to move over to the 'Generator' tab of PokéFinder.
 Configure all the Settings and Filters as appropriate once more; in the 'RNG Info' part select/input the following:
 - Method: Select Method 1 once more
 - Seed: Input the Initial Seed you obtained previously
 - Initial Advances: Can leave as 0.
-Alternatively input the `Advances` you're starting at with once you're ready for the RNg in-game and paused.
+Alternatively input the `Advances` you're starting at with once you're ready for the RNG in-game and paused.
 - Max Advances: Leave the default or increase to a value that allows for your target to be displayed
 - Offset: Input the [Offset](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#offset) value for your Roamer RNG.
-Specific baseline values can be found on [this page](https://github.com/Wi-Fi-Labs/Labs-Guides/wiki/Final-Screens-Gen3-RNG)
+Specific baseline values can be found on [this page](https://github.com/Wi-Fi-Labs/Labs-Guides/wiki/Final-Screens-Gen3-RNG) of Gen 3 Final Screens

 Once the above is done click 'Generate' to have your target be displayed with the `Advances` you will aim for, accounting for the `Offset`.<br>